kuberlab/docs/docs/Projects/Work With Project.md

 ## Edit project summary.
-Use "SUMMARY" tab to add some notice or describe your Project.
+Use "SUMMARY" tab to add to add information and additional materials which will describe your Project.
 We are supporting [Markdown](https://en.wikipedia.org/wiki/Markdown) format for Project summary.
 ![](/img/project/summary-1.png)

 ![](/img/project/summary-2.png)

 ## Work with sources.
-Project requires configured sources for saving model,source code of model,training data...
-You can configure all data sources in the "SOURCES" tab and after mount it to tasks or to Project specific UI interface like Jupyter or Tensorboard.
+Project requires configured data sources for training data, model source code, and results and checkpoints You can configure all data sources in the "SOURCES" tab and mount it to different Tasks or to Project specific UI interface like Jupyter or Tensorboard.
-We are supporting following data source type:
+We are supporting following data source types:

 * GIT - git repository.
-GitHub,BitBucket,GitLab,...
+You can connect you GitHub, GitLab or BitBucket account or use any other git server
 * NFS - external network file system that support NFS protocol.
-* Cluster Storage - storage attached to your cluster by administrator or Kuberlab storage.
+* Cluster Storage - storage attached to your cluster by administrator or provided by Kuberlab service.
 See [Cluster Storage](/Resources/Clusters.md).
 * S3 Bucket - Storage that used your S3 bucket as data source.

 To add new storages or edit old open "SOURCES" tab in the Project.
 ![](/img/project/storage-1.png)

-Fill all required fields:
+Configuration:

-* Name - data source name
+* Name - data source name.
+Required
 * Sub Path - optional field.
 Path to mount the directory inside attached file system.
 * Mount Path - path inside Project.
+Required
-* Type - choose one of the data source type
+* Type - choose one of the data source type, Required

 ![](/img/project/storage-2.png)

 ### Git data source.
-To connect git source type you need specify following fields:
+To connect git data source you need to specify following fields:

 * Repository - git repository path, like https://github.com/kuberlab-catalog/tensorflow.
-Also you could use dialog box to specify repository if you have connected git account in the [user setting](/Settings/User.md#Services).
+You can use dialog box to specify repository if you have connected git account in the [user setting](/Settings/User.md#Services).
 * Sub Path - by default content of git repository will be visible in the Project under "MountPath/RepoName".
-But by specifying Sub Path you can change this behavior.
-For example if your repository has "src" folder and you want that mount content of this to  "MountPath/" you should set "Sub Path" to "RepositoryName/src".
+By specifying Sub Path you can change this behavior.
+For example if your repository has "src" folder and you want to mount its content to  "MountPath/" you should set "Sub Path" to "RepositoryName/src".
-* Account - must be set for private repository or you want to commit changes.
-It is secret that hold user private data, like access key or deploy key.
+* Account - Account must be set for private repository if you want to be able to commit changes.
+You need to provide secret that hold user private data, like access key or deploy key.
 See [service account management](/Settings/User.md#Service Accounts)

 ![](/img/project/git-source-config.png)